Category: AMERICAN STATE TRIALS VOLUME 10, NINETEEN EIGHTEEN

 858 Slide – American State Trials 1918 Volume X Leo Frank Document

-818 X. AMERICAN STATE TRIALS.endeavor to take advantage of the existing prejudiceagainat the Sedition Law.
-But when Mr. Wirt began toargue against the constitutionality of the law, Chase or-dered him to his seat, and he quietly obeyed.“Hear my words!’ shouted…
+Here is the translated text as follows:818 X. AMERICAN STATE TRIALSThe defense attempted to take advantage of the existing prejudice against the Sedition Law.
+However, when Mr. Wirt began to argue against the constitutionality of the law, Judge Chase ordered…

 859 Slide – American State Trials 1918 Volume X Leo Frank Document